Regional differences highlight misconceptions about preemption for law enforcement

 Since 2015, I’ve talked with hundreds of firefighters, EMTs, police officers and traffic engineers in the United States, Canada, Australia, parts of Europe and the Middle East.
 While the value of priority control seems universal to the overwhelming majority, there do appear to be two camps as it relates to the use of priority control by law enforcement.

-For some, the use of priority control by law enforcement seems as natural as with fire trucks and ambulances; they see the value of getting there up to 25% faster and with up to 70% less intersection crashes.
+For some, the use of preemption by law enforcement seems as natural as with fire trucks and ambulances; they see the value of getting there up to 25% faster and with up to 70% less intersection crashes.
 For others, while they may recognize the value, they fear use by law enforcement may cause excess congestion, since it typically takes a cycle or two for traffic to resume its natural flow once an emergency vehicle comes through.

 What’s interesting is that the these “camps” seem to exist regionally.
 In the Twin Cities for example, use by law enforcement is ubiquitous; as I’ve talked with those in law enforcement and traffic engineering in this area, they are typically surprised when I tell them that in certain areas of the country, law enforcement does not use priority control.
 In places like Virginia, I’ve heard stories of priority control being put into place for law enforcement after a motorcycle officer was struck while trying to navigate a red light.
 In parts of Texas, law enforcement has been using priority control for decades.